-Gain access to further information (surrounding Extreme weather and providing clear communications) and full access to the project case study article, entitled 'Information management in extremis: BAM in Antarctica', BIMPLUS Projects.

-BIM in action: 2020's top five projects

-22 December 2020

-Hospitals, housing, hotels: BIMPLUS covered case studies of BIM in action in all sorts of construction projects across the world.
+- Digital twins of three buildings at the University of Glasgow have been used to assess how compliance models can be used to improve building performance.
+Gain access to further information and full access to the project case study article, entitled 'Sisk Group's path to paperless procurement with Causeway', BIMPLUS Projects.
+BIM in action: 2020's top five projects 22 December 2020 Hospitals, housing, hotels: BIMPLUS covered case studies of BIM in action in all sorts of construction projects across the world.
 Given what happened in 2020, it's not surprising that three of the most read case studies focus on hospitals.

-2020's top five projects (and all covered within this and previous issues of Knowledge Foundations) incl.

-- 1. Sisk reap rewards of high-tech approach at Wembley - 2.
+2020's top five projects (and all covered within this and previous issues of Knowledge Foundations) incl. - 1.
+Sisk reap rewards of high-tech approach at Wembley - 2.
 Finland's Hospital Nova uses VR to involve staff in building - 3.
 NHS Nightingale Hospital, East London how BIM played its part - 4.
 Mace uses AI tech on Mayfair project to meet covid-19 safety challenges. - 5.
 Al tracks work quality at Norway's Stavenger Hospital.

 Access BIM+ that include project entitled, 'BIM in action: 2020's top five projects' available in full.

-Related BIM+ Projects

-- (1) Project: John Sisk relies on BIM best practice to deliver Malmo data centre, 2nd November 2020. - John Sisk & Son is nearing completion on a data centre project in Malmo, Sweden.
-Adopting BIM best practice has been crucial to keep construction on programme given a fast-tracked programme amid the Covid-19 pandemic.
+Related BIM+ Projects (1) Project: John Sisk relies on BIM best practice to deliver Malmo data centre, 2nd November 2020. - John Sisk & Son is nearing completion on a data centre project in Malmo, Sweden.
+Adopting BIM best practice has been crucial to keep construction on programme given a fasttracked programme amid the Covid-19 pandemic.
 The John Sisk & Son team has nearly 40 years of experience in data centre construction and has brought a digital project delivery approach to the Malmo project.
 Sisk highlights some significant outcomes: